oracle/pgql-lang/pages/pgql-1.3-spec.md

 #### Label disjunction

-The bar operator (`|`) is a logical OR for specifying that a vertex or edge should match as long as it has either of the specified labels.
+The bar operator (`|`) is a logical OR for specifying that a vertex or edge should match as long as it has at least one of the specified labels.

 For example: